-A casual wedding hook-up is something to maybe write text home about, aaaaand not much else.
-But a true love connection between two strangers who meet at a wedding—now that's the stuff of Hallmark movies!
-(Seriously.)
-As huge fans of romance and fate and a really, really good love story over here at BRIDES, we tracked down some real-life couples who actually found "the one" while celebrating the happily-ever-after of somebody else.
+A casual wedding hook-up is something to maybe text home about and not much else.
+But a true love connection between two strangers who meet at a wedding—now that's the stuff of Hallmark movies (seriously).
+As huge fans of romance, fate, and a really, really good love story over here at BRIDES, we tracked down some real-life couples who actually found "the one" while celebrating the happily-ever-after of someone else.

-From photo booth canoodling to last-minute accessory adjustments to made-up dance moves, here are their stories—plus, their takeaways for how guests at the singles table can improve their chances of making a connection that lasts longer than the after party.
+From photo booth canoodling and last-minute accessory adjustments to made-up dance moves, here are their stories—plus, their takeaways for how guests at the singles table can improve their chances of making a connection that lasts longer than the after-party.

 Kristie & Ian